cozy/cozy-stack/docs/settings.md

 ### GET /settings/instance

 If the user is logged in, display all instance settings.
-If the user is not logged in, the register token can be used to read the informations.

 #### Request